 Easy Digital Downloads has a free version, available on the official WordPress directory.

-To be in conformity with the European regulation concerning the VAT on digital products, you will also need a plugin such as EU VAT for Easy Digital Downloads (€89 i.e. ± $101 per year for a site).
+To be in conformity with the European regulation concerning the VAT on digital products, you will also need a plugin such as EU VAT for Easy Digital Downloads ($299 per year for one site).

-Easy Digital Downloads, for whom?
+Easy Digital Downloads: For whom?

 If you want to sell only digital products, Easy Digital Downloads can be an alternative solution to WooCommerce.